 Hire experts to fumigate the surrounding of your house and neighbourhood periodically.
 Alternatively, you could notify your civic authorities about the need for fumigation.

-When you are travelling, it helps to be prepared.
+When you are traveling, it helps to be prepared.
 Check if your destination has been identified as a malaria-prone area.
 If so, consult your doctor about the need for anti-malarial shots for your toddler.
 Carry extra stock of repellents and full-length garments for your child.
 When outdoors, try to keep your child away from hedges and bushes where mosquitoes tend to 'hide'.

 Parents must also remember to take care of themselves first to be able to protect their precious toddlers.
 If you have a unique way of keeping mosquitoes away from your house, do share it with us in the comments below.